ZRaup/Zachary-Raup/README.md

 ## [Project 1: Utilizing MCMC in Python to Explore the Parameter Space of an Exoplanet Transit](TOI4153_port.md)

 #### Project Overview
 ##### This research project focuses on modeling the transit of exoplanets across stars using the Python package 'batman'.
-The objective was to accurately predict changes in stellar brightness during these transits, validated against photometry data from the CR Chambliss Astronomical Observatory.
+The objective was to accurately predict changes in stellar brightness during these transits, validated against photometry data from the CR Chambliss Astronomical Observatory (CRCAO).
 Methodologically, a physics-based model was developed and evaluated using a log likelihood function to fit observational data.
 The Markov Chain Monte Carlo (MCMC) algorithm, facilitated by 'emcee', enabled exploration of parameter uncertainties such as planet radius and transit timing.
 Visualizations created with matplotlib included light curves, histograms of parameter distributions, and a corner plot illustrating parameter correlations.
 Presenting findings at the 241st AAS meeting highlighted contributions to understanding exoplanet transit dynamics, crucial for advancing knowledge of planetary systems beyond our solar system.

-###### Skills Applied: Python (pandas, matplotlib, emcee, & batman) & Excel
+###### Skills Applied: Python (pandas, matplotlib, numpy, emcee, & batman) & Excel

-#### Image 1:
+#### Image 1: TOI-4153 modeled lightcurve
-##### Light curve of TOI-4153 data (CRCAO) and model (batman)
+##### Light curve of TOI-4153 data (CRCAO) taken in a Blue (B) and Infrared (I) filter.
+The model is built using the Python transit modeler package 'batman'.
+The parameters of the model were determined using the Markov Chain Monte Carlo algorithm and known parameters taken from the [ExoFOP]() database.
  ![](lightkurve.png)

 ---